PFAS in West Plains private wells

 • Delivery address

-The Washington Department of Health is working on providing point-of-use filtration (POU) systemsto replace bottled water.
+The Washington Department of Health is working on providing point-of-use filtration (POU) systems to replace bottled water.
 Bottled water and POU filters can help until investigation and cleanup of PFAS sources provide more permanent solutions, such as whole-house treatment systems paid for by the party responsible for the contamination.

-How did Ecology choose the priority sampling area?
+How Ecology chose the sampling area